haejiyun/Advanced-Statistics/README.md

 - **[R] Bayesian Estimation**<br/>
 Project : [soon]()<br/>
-Prediction of necessary points in order for a high school teacher to be mutated to other school.
+Prediction of necessary points in order for a high school teacher to get mutated to other school.
 The number of points is prediction for each set of 'high school - subject' using baysian regression.
 A comparison with a frequentist approch is tested in order to check the plausibility of the bayesian model.
 <br/>

 - **[R] Extreme Values**<br/>